The Gallium Neutrino Absorption Cross Section and its Uncertainty: The Ga Ge ground state cross section

 $F_0$ is taken from the solution of the Dirac equation for an electron of momentum $p_e$ in a point Coulomb potential generated by a charge $Z_f$, with $Z_f=32$ here.
 This correction is kept finite by its evaluation at the nuclear surface, often taken to be $R_N \, \approx \,1.2 A^{1/3}$ fm and interpreted as the edge of a nucleus of uniform density.
 We fix the $^{71}$Ge r.m.s. charge radius to 4.05 fm, the average of the charge radii for $^{70}$Ge and $^{72}$Ge, as measured in electron scattering \cite{Devries}, then use the relationship for a nucleus of uniform density to determine

 which we use in the evaluation.
 This initial estimate then must be corrected: \begin{enumerate} \item $L_0$ accounts for most effects of the finite charge distribution.
 For a nucleus with a uniform density and thus a sharp surface at $R_N$, the Dirac solution can be continued to the origin by numerically integrating.
 We take $L_0$ from the tables of Behrens and Janecke \cite{Behrens}, who performed the integration for $R_N=1.2 A^{1/3}$ fm.
-We adjusted that result to account for difference between this estimate of the r.m.s. charge radius and the experimental value used here, using Eq.
+We adjusted that result to account for the difference between this estimate of the r.m.s. charge radius and the experimental value used here, using Eq.
 (16) of \cite{Hayen} (or Eq.
 (2) of \cite{Wilkinson90}). \item The factor $U(Z_f,E_e)$ represents the difference between the Coulomb distortion computed for a uniform charge distribution and that resulting from the use of a more realistic Fermi distribution with an equivalent r.m.s. radius.
 We use the parameterization of Wilkinson \cite{Wilkinson}, also recently discussed in \cite{Hayen} (see Eqs.
 (29) and (30)). \item $S(Z_f,E_e)$ is a correction for atomic screening within the nuclear volume, which we take from Rose \cite{Rose}.
-A comparison of various prescriptions for the atomic screening correction is presented in \cite {Hayen} (see Fig. 5 in this reference), showing generally good agreement, except for very low $E_e \lesssim 1.1 m_e$. \end{enumerate}
+A comparison of various prescriptions for the atomic screening correction is presented in \cite {Hayen} (see Fig. 5 in this reference), showing generally good agreement, except for very low $E_e \lesssim 1.1 m_e$. \end{enumerate} ~~\\ Table \ref{tab:neutrino_capture} gives the Coulomb factors $\mathcal{F}(Z_f,E_e)$ and the constituent corrections $F_0$, $L_0$, $U$, and $S$ for $^{71}$Ga$(\nu_e,e^-)^{71}$Ge for $^{51}$Cr and $^{37}$Ar neutrino sources.